adavarski/python-network-hacks/README.md

 $ pip3 --version
 pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)

+Note: With pip you can also search for a module.

+$ pip search <modulname>

+To uninstall a module just use the option uninstall.
+A listing of all installed modules and their versions can be achieved with the parameter freeze and later on used to reinstall them.

+$ pip3 freeze > requirements.txt
+$ pip3 install -r requirements.txt

+Which modules are outdated reveas the command pip list –outdated.
+A single module can be upgraded by executing pip3 install –upgrade <modulname>.

 ### example scripts usage (-E for user environment)
 sudo -E ./sniffer.py
 sudo -E ./arp-poison.py eno1